godoffate/Mall_Customers_Segementation/README.md

 1. Explore the dataset and perform essential data preprocessing.
 2. Apply the K-Means Clustering algorithm to group customers into distinct segments.
+3. Utilize Decision Tree analysis to further refine customer segmentation and uncover underlying patterns.
-3. Visualize the resulting clusters and analyze their unique characteristics.
+4. Visualize the resulting clusters and decision tree analysis results to analyze their unique characteristics.
-4. Determine the optimal number of clusters using various methods, ensuring the accuracy of our segmentation.
+5. Determine the optimal number of clusters using various methods, ensuring the accuracy of our segmentation in K-Means Clustering.
-5. Employ Hierarchical Clustering to perform additional segmentation, allowing for a deeper understanding of customer behavior.
+6. Employ Hierarchical Clustering to perform additional segmentation, allowing for a deeper understanding of customer behavior.

 This analysis aims to provide actionable insights for mall management and marketing teams.
-By understanding customer segments better through K-Means Clustering, the project aims to enhance customer engagement and improve overall business performance.
+By combining K-Means Clustering and Decision Tree techniques for customer segmentation, the project aims to enhance customer engagement and improve overall business performance.

-Feel free to navigate through the Jupyter notebook to explore the details of each step in our customer segmentation project.
+Feel free to navigate through the Jupyter notebook to explore the details of each step in our customer segmentation project, which combines K-Means Clustering and Decision Tree analysis for comprehensive insights.